atheobold/first-repo/README.md

-# first-repo
+# Example Repository from STAT 331

-My first repository for STAT 331
+First repository from STAT 331